-- b) For a ring-fenced on-balance sheet asset pool (that is, no notes with ISIN numbers are issued against the loans), the Bank will provide minimum asset quality criteria.
-On a quarterly basis, the asset pool should be reassessed to ensure compliance with the requirements.
-If a loan does not comply with all requirements, the loan has to be replaced.
-In the event of drawdown, the Bank will provide a loan against the collateral, at an agreed haircut. - c) In the event of drawdown of a ring-fenced asset pool transferred to an SPI, the Bank will invest in the senior tranche of a securitisation structure, and will provide a liquidity amount less than the face value of the notes, that is, a haircut will be applied.
-Such haircuts will be agreed bilaterally with banks, based on the type, liquidity and credit quality of the underlying assets. - 3.4.1.6 In general, all collateral for the CLF should have the following additional characteristics: - a) it has to be unencumbered; - b) securitised asset pools have to be audited on an annual basis; and - c) collateral shall have an outstanding maturity of more than one year. - 3.4.2 The collateral requirements set out in this Addendum represent general guidelines on the Bank's preferences.
+- c) In the event of drawdown of a ring-fenced asset pool transferred to an SPI, the Bank will invest in the senior tranche of a securitisation structure, and will provide a liquidity amount less than the face value of the notes, that is, a haircut will be applied.
+Such haircuts will be agreed bilaterally with banks, based on the type, liquidity and credit quality of the underlying assets. - 3.4.1.5 In general, all collateral for the CLF should have the following additional characteristics: - a) it has to be unencumbered; - b) securitised asset pools have to be audited on an annual basis; and - c) collateral shall have an outstanding maturity of more than one year. - 3.4.2 The collateral requirements set out in this Addendum represent general guidelines on the Bank's preferences.
 The Bank may enter into bilateral contractual agreements with banks that apply for the CLF that could stipulate more specific collateral requirements. - 3.4.3 The Board of Directors of a bank has to ensure that the collateral requirements have been met.
 The application pack for the CLF should include a signed letter from the bank's independent auditors confirming that the collateral requirements would be met.